moleculer-java/moleculer-java-web/README.md

 - The same code can run as a J2EE Servlet and as high-performance Netty application without any changes
 - WebSocket support (same API for Netty and J2EE Servers)
-- Can run as a non-blocking Servlet (tested on JBoss EAP, GlassFish, Tomcat, Jetty)
+- Can run as a non-blocking Servlet (tested on JBoss EAP, GlassFish, Tomcat, Jetty, WebLogic, WAS Liberty)
 - Able to run without a Servlet Container ("high performance mini webserver")
 - SSL/HTTPS support
 - Serving static files (HTML, CSS, JavaScript, images, videos, etc.)